angelstudio/FindSurface-HoloLensDemo-UWP/README.md

 <!-- Eye-gaze: https://docs.microsoft.com/en-us/windows/mixed-reality/design/eye-tracking -->
 <!-- Hand-gaze: https://docs.microsoft.com/en-us/windows/mixed-reality/design/point-and-commit -->

-![gazing-point](images/HoloLens-GazingPoint.gif)

 The gazing point follows where users' eyes gaze.
 If the [eye-tracking](https://docs.microsoft.com/en-us/windows/mixed-reality/design/eye-tracking) feature isn't available for reasons like an inconvenience with eye-tracking or calibration failures, etc., disable the eye-tracking features in the settings panel.
 The app will allow users to [use their hands](https://docs.microsoft.com/en-us/windows/mixed-reality/design/point-and-commit) as an alternative to eye-tracking.
 If no hands are detected, the traditional way (head tracking like what users do in HoloLens 1) is used.

+![gazing-point](images/HoloLens-GazingPoint.gif)

+Using the gazing point, users point to a place to detect surfaces and how large the target surface is.
+The circle around the gazing point implies the size of the target object to detect.
+Users can change the size using [the voice commands mentioned below](#parameter-adjustment).

 ### Activating FindSurface using Voice Commands